GMLC-TDC/HELICS/docs/installation/helics_cmake_options.md

 -   `HELICS_INSTALL_PACKAGE_TESTS` : Set the find_package tests to only look for HELICS in the system install paths, and enable the package-config-tests
 -   `HELICS_DISABLE_GIT_OPERATIONS` : will turn off any of the helper tools that require git, this is useful in a couple cases for building packages and other situations where updates shouldn't be checked and no modifications should be made.
 -   `HELICS_SKIP_ZMQ_INSTALL`:  This is only relevant if ZMQ is built as part of the compilation process, but it skips the installation of zmq as part of HELICS install in that case.
+-   `HELICS_BENCHMARK_SHIFT_FACTOR`: For running the benchmarks this shift factor can be used to scale the number of federates used for the benchmark tests.
+If used it is required to be a number and is power of 2 shift from nominal values.
+For example for a small system a shift factor of -1 or -2 might be appropriate for the benchmarks not to take too long.
+The default for systems with 4 or fewer cores is `-1` and 0 for larger compute systems.
+For small 2 core systems a value of -2 might be appropriate.
+For some very large systems a bigger value might be able to be used.